 The Trijicon AccuPoint 2.5-12.5 x 42mm scope comes with four reticle options:

 - Standard Duplex

 - BAC Triangle post

-- Mil-Dot crosshair.
+- Mil-Dot crosshair

-Each of the reticle selections are illuminated with a green fiber optic aiming point.
+Each of the reticle selections is illuminated with a green fiber optic aiming point.
 These fiber optic sights also have the benefit of Tritium when the exterior light drops down even darker.
 Green has been considered a much softer and easier color for the shooter’s eye by some.
 The BAC Triangle post reticle gives the additional options of red and yellow colors.
 The illuminated aiming point is incredibly advantageous for low-light shooting situations when non-illuminated reticles can begin to blend in with the target or surrounding terrain.

 - Material: 6061-T6 black hard-coat anodized

 - Magnification: 2.5x – 12.5x